clemsonciti/palmetto-documentation/pages/documentation/software_hoomd.md

     ```

     Run the script interactively:

     `$ python test_hoomd.py`

     Alternatively, you can setup a PBS job script to run HOOMD in batch mode.
-A sample is below for Test_Hoomd.sh:
+A sample is below for *Test_Hoomd.sh*:

     ```
     #PBS -N HOOMD